nirav0999/NL2SQL-LLM/README.md

 #### <b> CoT Prompting helps the model output than Zero-Shot Prompting </b>
 Empirically, I have observed that the model produces much better queries with Retrieval-based CoT Prompting than Zero-Shot Prompting.

-For instance, For the question <i> What is the earliest check date among the payroll runs? </i> for the table - payrollrun.
+For instance, For the question <i> How many distinct types of earnings are there? </i> for the table - earning

 For Zero-Shot Prompting, the model outputs the following query which does not work -
 ![plot](images/stage5a.png)*<p style="text-align: center;"></p>*